SolarPerformanceInsight/SolarPerformanceInsight.github.io/documentation/quickstart.md

 ### Compare Actual to Reference Performance

-Comparison calculates the ratio and difference between monthly actual energy and monthly reference energy that is adjusted for the differences between actual and reference weather.
+The summary results for the Compare workflow are the ratio and difference between monthly actual energy and monthly reference energy that is adjusted for the differences between actual and reference weather.
 The comparison can be done with data at hourly or better resolution, or using monthly totals.

 #### Comparing actual and reference with hourly data